 Expert orthopedic care for kids and teens from anywhere

 Our team is now offering virtual visits to make appointments easier.
 Talk to our schedulers about whether a virtual visit is right for your child.

 While we offer in-person and virtual second opinion visits for all of our orthopedic specialties, we also offer a second opinion document review for spine and hip conditions.
-Our spine and hip second opinion document review is the only service of its kind in Georgia.
-This review allows patients to have access to the only nationally ranked pediatric orthopedics program in our state without traveling.
-Unlike other second opinions, this service allows patients to have their medical records and imaging reviewed and assessed by our spine leadership team of experts.
+Our spine and hip second opinion document reviews are the only services of their kind in Georgia.
+These reviews allow patients to have access to the only nationally ranked orthopedics program for kids and teens in our state without traveling.
+Unlike other second opinions, the second opinion document review services allow patients to have their medical records and imaging reviewed and assessed by either our spine leadership team or hip leadership team.
 Having these additional opinions can help ease concerns and may provide alternative treatment options.

-How does the spine second opinion document review work?
+How does the second opinion document review work?

 If you live in Georgia (outside of the Atlanta area) and have a child or teen who has been diagnosed with a spine condition, such as scoliosis, or a hip condition, such as developmental dysplasia of the hip, you can submit their medical records and documents for review.
-You will submit your information to our spine second opinion coordinator and will receive confirmation from us once your records have been received.
-Depending on your child’s condition, the spine leadership team or hip leadership team will review your child’s documentation and discuss the case amongst themselves.
+You will submit your information to our second opinion coordinator and will receive confirmation from us once your records have been received.
+Depending on your child’s condition, the spine leadership team or hip leadership team will review your child’s documentation.
 Our coordinator will reach out with our comprehensive opinion within seven to 10 days after document submission.
 We may either agree with your child’s previous diagnosis and care plan or offer a different path for treatment.
 Getting a second opinion from our team does not mean your child automatically becomes a Children’s patient; it simply helps you make an informed decision about your child’s health and treatment.
 We also welcome you to meet us in person for a consultation and further treatment discussions.

 How much does it cost?